With almost all football postponed indefinitely because of the coronavirus pandemic, star players have found themselves at a loose end.

 With many training grounds off-limits, clubs have sent footballers home, where they're adhering to an isolation period for the next few weeks.
 How are they passing the time?

-ESPN will be keeping a daily eye on what the world's best are up to, as well as how clubs are keeping busy by battling in online competitions against one another.
+ESPN will be keeping a daily eye on what the world's best are up to, as well as how clubs are keeping busy by battling in online competitions against each other.

 Japan international Tomoaki Makino has been busy in his efforts to alleviate the tedium of isolation.

 The veteran Urawa Red Diamonds defender posted a series of entertaining videos of his attempts at the classic trick of whipping away a tablecloth without breaking anything.
 But, to raise the stakes, he's doing it while performing an increasingly elaborate array of tricks.

 Things started in pretty straightforward fashion as Makino sent the cutlery flying while doing keepy-uppies.